 For more Valentine’s Day Art Projects, check out her mini-workshop:

-And for more seasonal inspiration, check out her seasonal workshops:
+And for more seasonal inspiration, check out her other seasonal workshops: